alfishe/ai-langchain-boilerplate/examples/README.md

 You: What's the weather in San Francisco?
 Assistant: The current weather in San Francisco (SFO) is snowy with a temperature of 10°C, 48% humidity, and wind speed of 13 km/h.

+You: Show me the contents of /home/user
+Assistant: Here are the contents of /home/user:
+1. example.py (4KB) - Modified on June 12, 2025 at 13:43:52
+2. docs (directory) - Last modified on June 12, 2025 at 13:43:52
 ```

 ## Troubleshooting